ivmai/bdwgc/doc/leak.md

 exit time, a potentially useless activity that often triggers large amounts of paging.

-The garbage collector provide leak detection support.
+The garbage collector provides leak detection support.
 This includes the following features:

   1. Leak detection mode can be initiated at run-time by setting